Erben der Schöpfung: History

 This was the beginning of the end of the band as it was formed.
 Several misunderstandings and fights between founder Falk, the rest of the band and the management split the band.
 The court was the last instance.
 Because of the false advice to leave his band instead of dismiss the other members and the management Oliver Falk lost the license for his entire work Twilight.
 But he could save the name "Erben der Schöpfung" as a brand for himself.
 This forced the rest of the members to choose another band name which put out to be Elis named after the first single release of Erben der Schöpfung's album Twilight.
 The band also remixed the song "The Witch" from Spiritual Cramp on the album from the German band "To Say Goodbye".

 Following the split and the disbandment of M.O.S.
 Records ltd., Oliver Falk signed to Napalm Records and began to reform Erben der Schöpfung with guitarist Rino Vetsch.

 In 2005, the formation was extended by singer Dina Falk (WeltenBrand) and the work for a new album began.
 In August 2007, the band went to the studio for recording their new work.
 Its release date was set around the end of 2007 or beginning of 2008, but it has been changed many times since then, because the original idea of an EP was changed to a full-length album (because of the number of songs composed for the release).
 The current release date for this second full-length album (titled Narben der Zeit) was mid-2009.

-On 8 March 2008 the band announced on their official website that Jens Wagner and Flo Riederer had entered the band as bass player and guitar player, respectively.
-The band released on 27 November 2009 a limited edition of Narben der Zeit as DVD and CD box.
+On 8 March 2008, the band announced on their official website that Jens Wagner and Flo Riederer had entered the band as bass player and guitar player, respectively.
+On 27 November 2009, the band released a limited edition of Narben der Zeit as DVD and CD box.